dockware/dockware-cli/README.md

 This is all about a tool to get started with dockware and Shopware even faster.

 At the moment we are in an experimental development phase - feel free to share ideas :)
+And yes, it's by far not the best code, haha....whatever.

 And thank you for using dockware!